 Off to the GP.

 With a very suspicious look on his face, he gave each of the kids a thorough check over.
-He wasn’t too bother about Frankie, he literally just had a few spots on his face, chest and back.
-After chats about vaccinations he told us he suspected measles.
+He wasn’t too bothered about Frankie, he literally just had a few spots on his face, chest and back.
+After chats about vaccinations, he told us he suspected measles.
 Kadie had all the symptoms, sensitivity to light, red swollen eyes, crazy temperatures, a couple of white spots in her mouth and the clotted rash.
 She hasn’t had her MMR as she only turned one last week, nor has Kenzie, who now had a rash head to toe.

 We were sent to A&E with Kenzie and seen to within minutes.
 We were only there ten minutes and a Pediatrician was off ringing Infectious Diseases in UCD and on her return our visit was turning into an overnight stay.
 Being honest I thought she fine, I wanted to be home with Kadie, the one in an absolute hoop.
 Kenzie just had spots but the doctors were very concerned because she was so small, her immunity may not have been able to fight it if it did happen to progress.